-The City uses enterprise funds to account for its water and sewer activity.
+The City uses enterprise funds to account for its water, sewer and stormwater activity.

-The enterprise funds for Water Utility and Sewer Utility are considered to be major funds of the City and are reported separately in the proprietary fund financial statements in the basic financial statements.
+The enterprise funds for Water Utility, Sewer Utility and Stormwater Utility are considered to be major funds of the City and are reported separately in the proprietary fund financial statements in the basic financial statements.